HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 IDs can also be used to intentionally reduce or increase specificity.
 The specificity hack of writing an ID selector as an attribute selector (`[id="foo"]` instead of `#foo`) was surprisingly rare, with only 0.3% of pages using it at least once.
 Another ID-related specificity hack, using a negation + descendant selector like `:not(#nonexistent) .foo` instead of `.foo` to increase specificity, was also very rare, appearing in only 0.1% of pages.

+{# TODO Authors — Oh clever!
+I'd never heard of this!
+Presumably that first one is to reduce specificty?
+Should we make that clearer?
+Or link to an article/articles about either or both of these hacks for uninitiated like me? #}

 ### !important

 Instead, the old, crude `!important` is still used a fair bit despite its [well-known drawbacks](https://www.impressivewebs.com/everything-you-need-to-know-about-the-important-css-declaration/#post-475:~:text=Drawbacks,-to).
 The median page uses `!important` in nearly 2% of its declarations, or 1 in 50.

+{{ figure_markup(
+  caption="Mobile pages using `!important` in every single declaration!", content="2,138", classes="big-number", sheets_gid="1743048352",
+  sql_file="meta_important_adoption.sql"
+)
+}}

-Some developers literally cannot get enough of it: we found 2304 desktop pages and 2138 mobile ones that use `!important` in **every single declaration!**.
+Some developers literally cannot get enough of it: we found 2304 desktop pages and 2138 mobile ones that use `!important` in every single declaration!

 {{ figure_markup(
   image="important-properties.png",